InsertChat vs Lovable

 When is Lovable still the better fit than InsertChat?

-Lovable is still the better fit when your team primarily wants open source, self-hosted, and chat ui and does not need a broader AI agent rollout yet.
+Lovable is still the better fit when your team primarily wants open source, self-hosted, and chat ui and does not need a broader branded assistant rollout yet.
 If the requirements stop at that narrower workflow, keeping the existing tool can be simpler.
 The trade-off is that workflow expansion often becomes harder once the team needs deeper grounding, clearer handoff, or more control over how the conversation connects to the rest of the business.

 How should teams evaluate InsertChat against Lovable?